claire-west/svstudio-manual/docs/quickstart/playback.md

 ### 1. Loop Marker
 When looping playback is enabled, two loop markers will be shown on the time axis indicating the start and end of the looping section.

-These loop markers can be dragged with the mouse, or moved to any point on the time axis by right clicking.
+These loop markers can be dragged with the mouse or moved to any point on the time axis by right clicking.
 Creating a loop marker while looping is disabled will enable looping.

 ![Moving Loop Markers](/img/quickstart/create-loop-marker.png)